LIVE ONLINE TRAINING!

 - providing credit toward a future program

-If you are seeking a refund, provided you notify me at least 30 days prior to a scheduled event, a full refund will be provided.
+If you are seeking a refund, provided you notify me at least 30 days prior to a scheduled event, a full refund will be provided, minus any charges imposed by the registration provider (eg EZRegister), credit card service, or bank.
 If notice is provided less than 30 days prior to the event, a refund of 50% will be provided unless notice is provided less than 10 days prior to an event in which case a refund will not be provided.
 An exception will be made in the event that a class is sold out and your seat can be re-filled, in which case a full refund will be provided.

-Remember – if you cannot attend you can always transfer your registration to a colleague or take a credit toward a future delivery of the same program.
+If you cannot attend you can always (1) transfer your registration to a colleague or (2) take a credit toward a future delivery of the same program.
 No-shows without cancellation prior to the start of class are not eligible for credit.

-If a training class is cancelled due to any unforeseen circumstances, the class will be rescheduled and registered attendees will be entitled to attend the rescheduled course or receive a refund.
+If a training class is cancelled due to any unforeseen circumstances, the class will be rescheduled and registered attendees will be entitled to attend the rescheduled course or receive a refund, minus any charges imposed by the registration provider (eg EZRegister), credit card service, or bank.

 THIS POLICY DOES NOT APPLY TO DISCOUNTED REGISTRATIONS.
 All sales are final with discounted registrations.